 /Rob Hincks, New Business Director

 Use a language and concepts that your audience understands.
 Also be clear about where more information can be found, for example on your company’s website and social channels, and how questions in all channels will be answered.
 If necessary, refer to external sources where important information is available.

 Think long term!

 Act now, but think long term.
 The decisions you make now will pay off (or punish) later.
-Companies that can instill confidence and value in their communication will be less affected by the crisis in the long run.
+Companies that can instil confidence and value in their communication will be less affected by the crisis in the long run.

 /Helena Kämpfe Fredén, Client Director

 Create a special Covid-19 area on your website.
-There, you can gather all relevant information on how your organization is acting during this sensitive period.
+There, you can gather all relevant information on how your organisation is acting during this sensitive period.
 Keep in mind that all information should be clear and relevant for customers, suppliers, employees and other stakeholders.

 /Erik Wannelid, Business Director